Palestinian Centre for Human Rights' Links to the PFLP Terror Group

 - In 1985, according to a December 27, 1985 article in the Israeli Maariv, Wishah served as “the head of the military wing of the Popular Front for the Liberation of Palestine in Gaza.”
 A September 1999 article in Arabic language media similarly states that he was responsible for the PFLP’s military apparatus.

-- Wishah was convicted by Israel of “holding a leading position in a terrorist organization of which he was a member, intentionally attempting to kill an Israeli Staff Sergeant in Gaza, configuring a bomb and planting a bomb, possession of fire arms and conspiring to commit murder.”
+- Wishah was convicted by Israel of “holding a leading position in a terrorist organization of which he was a member, intentionally attempting to kill an Israeli Staff Sergeant in Gaza, configuring a bomb and planting a bomb, possession of firearms and conspiring to commit murder.”

-- He was sentenced to life in prison and spent 15 years in Israeli prison in 1985-1999.6
+- He was sentenced to life in prison and spent 15 years in Israeli prison in 1985-1999.4

-- Wishah was incarcerated together with terrorist Samir Kuntar,7 and Wishah’s mother became Kuntar’s adoptive mother.
+- Wishah was incarcerated together with terrorist Samir Kuntar,5 and Wishah’s mother became Kuntar’s adoptive mother.
 When Kuntar was released from prison, Wishah expressed his happiness for the release of his “former cellmate,” stating, “Today is a true day of joy for all Palestinians and all freedom lovers across the world.”

 - In response to Kuntar’s death in December 2015, the “Resistance Committees” offered “condolences” to Wishah’s mother.
 The Palestinian Resistance Committees (PRC) is a Gaza-based terrorist organization.
 PRC officials arrived clad in military uniforms and armed with assault rifles.
-Wishah personally greeted these members, including PRC spokesman Abu Mujahid.8
+Wishah personally greeted these members, including PRC spokesman Abu Mujahid.6

 - In 2014, Wishah participated in a PFLP event where a “committee of the PFLP led by Comrade Jamil Mizher, member of the Political Bureau, Comrade Hani Khalil, the liberated prisoner Jaber Wishah… honored more than ninety martyrs’ families” (see Appendix I).